MarkStrendin/MCF-BlockDuplicator/Readme.md

-    blockduplicator.commands.more       Access to the /more command (and aliases) blockduplicator.commands.clearinv   Access to the /clearinv command (and aliases) blockduplicator.commands.pick       Access to the /pick command (and aliases) blockduplicator.tool.tool           Access to the /duper command to summon the tool blockduplicator.tool.data           Access to the data changer portion of the tool (left click) blockduplicator.tool.duplicator     Access to the duplicator portion of the tool (right click)
+    blockduplicator.commands.more       Access to the /more command (and aliases) blockduplicator.commands.clearinv   Access to the /clearinv command (and aliases) blockduplicator.commands.pick       Access to the /pick command (and aliases) blockduplicator.tool.summon         Access to the /duper command to summon the tool(s) blockduplicator.tool.data           Access to the data changer portion of the tool (left click) blockduplicator.tool.duplicator     Access to the duplicator portion of the tool (right click) blockduplicator.tool.ink			Access to the not-yet-complete ink tool blockduplicator.reload				Access to the /blockduplicator command, used to reload the config file

 If you only want users to be able to use the commands: